DasHammett/dwm/README.md

 ## Wait, no screenshot?
 Nop, not really...
 This is not a ricing dwm.
 Although you will find here the scripts I use for `dwmblocks-async`, the intention is to have a backup in case I screw-up somewhere down the line and I need a clean slate :)

+## I am trying your dwmblocks scripts but some are not working
+Some of the scripts point to other scripts I have in my system, mainly the `yad` windows for the weather and date scripts.
+The weather scripts themselves are in turn python scripts I wrote time ago.
+I will not post those.
+Should you really want them, let me know and I will see how I can share them with you.